kkat347/python/README.md

-# Python Projects
+# Python
-This repository is a collection of python assignments from UT Austin.
+This repository is a collection of Python-related work.

 # Technicals
 #### This is a list of skills, programs, and programming languages that will be demonstrated here